piotrpolak/spring-boot-data-fixtures/README.md

 ### Fixture application order

-Application can define many fixtures of the same type - defining fixtures per domain is a common practice and a great way to keep the code decoupled.
+Application can define many fixtures of the same type - defining fixtures per domain is a common practice, and a great way to keep the code decoupled.

 The fixtures are loaded in the following order `DICTIONARY` -> `TEST` -> `DEMO` -> `PERFORMANCE`.